MorganKryze/LearningMaterial/docs/postgres-docker.md

 ```

 ### Quick explanation

+The files:

+- `docker-compose.yml`: is the main file.
+It defines the container configuration.
+- `.env`: contains the environment variables for the PostgreSQL container (name, user, password, port).
+- `init.sql`: is a SQL script that will be executed when the container starts.
+It creates a `customer` table and inserts two rows.

+The docker configuration:

 - `image: postgres:alpine`: means that we will run a PostgreSQL container in an `alpine` OS.
 - `restart`: if the container stops, will restart automatically.